alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - [`access_limited`](model.md#access_limited) *(optional)*
-  - A JSON object with a key of users and an array value of UUIDs.
-The UUIDs represent user ids.
+  - A JSON object with a key of "users" the value of which is a array of UUIDs identifying users.
-  - If provided, only users with a given UUID will be able to view the content item on the draft frontend applications.
+  - If provided, only the specified users will be able to view the content item on the draft frontend applications.
 It has no effect on live content.
 - [`analytics_identifier`](model.md#analytics_identifier) *(optional)*
   - An identifier to track the content item in analytics software.
 - [`base_path`](model.md#base_path) *(conditionally required)*
   - Required if `schema_name` (or `format`) is not one of "contact" or "government".
-  - The path that this item will use on [gov.uk](https://www.gov.uk).
+  - The path that this item will use on [GOV.UK](https://www.gov.uk).
 - `description` *(optional)*
   - A description of the content that can be displayed publicly.
-  - TODO: verify if this is a string or a JSON object.
+  - TODO: verify what this is meant for and does, and if this is a string or a JSON object.
 Validations appear to differ with database.
 - [`details`](model.md#details) *(conditionally required, default: {})*
-  - JSON object representing the attributes of this content item, to the format specified by `schema_name`.
+  - JSON object representing data specific to the `document_type`.
+  - Validation for this can occur through the schema referenced in `schema_name`.
   - TODO: verify the validation on this field.
 - [`document_type`](model.md#document_type) *(conditionally required)*
+  - TODO: Add description.
   - Required if `format` is not provided.
 - [`format`](model.md#format) **Deprecated** *(conditionally required)*
   - Superseded by the `document_type` and `schema_name` fields.
+  - This is required if either `document_type` or `schema_name` is not specified.
 - `last_edited_at` *(optional)*
   - An [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted timestamp
     should be provided, although [other formats](http://apidock.com/rails/String/to_time)